idf_component_manager.yml Configuration File

 None

-Required when uploading the components.
+Required for uploading components.

 default_namespace